whblondeau/gyre/finding_flotsam.md

 						#

 The ship was fast.
-A two-masted topsail schooner, raked masts, with a low sleek hull, running wing and wing before the wind.
+A three-masted topsail schooner, raked masts, with a low sleek hull, running wing and wing before the wind.
 To fail to catch the ship was death for all of them.

 The thundering reach to intercept the distant ship was an agony.
 Any lesser surfer than Eastwind would have lost it.
 She hurtled from crest to crest, crashing, crunching the spray outward in sheets, recklessly catching the wind under the sail to lift them over the worst of the chop.
 She heard poor Belladonna crying out: Paritid rigging cats are the bravest of the crew, but this was nothing she had been bred for.
 Rahifa crooned to the cat, trying to comfort her.
 Then, when they were airborne from one swell crest to another, Rahifa laughed aloud and whooped. _Lasirenn, Beautiful Girl,_ Eastwind prayed. _Let my girl and her cat survive this._